Success December 2014

 Tracks Removed, New pavement, Bike Lanes and Sharrows

 Thanks to all those that wrote in or made comments in meetings to support this removal.

 This took 5 years and the involvement of many different groups and persons.
 Thank you all for helping making this happen.

 Caltrain Bikes On Board

 Caltrain, the commuter train which runs from San Jose to San Francisco, allows passengers to bring bikes on board.
 This allows riders to bike to the station, get on with their bike and then get off at their destination and complete their trip using their bike.
-This program is so successful, passengers using this system sometimes discover the trains are filled and they are forced to wait for a later train.

 Each train has two bike cars.
 On the older Gallery cars each bike car hold 40 bikes for a per train capacity of 80 bikes.
 The newer Bombardier cars only hold 24 bikes per car for a per train capacity of only 48 bikes.